-Session 1: Me and My Assets
+Session 1: Me and My Assets Date: Time: 105 minutes Facilitator(s):

 - 1. Gather items in equipment list. - 2.
 Prepare appropriate number of handouts for participants. - 3.
 Decide how you'll introduce yourself in Motivation A-3.

 Note to facilitator: Handout 1: Becoming Resilient is similar to Trainer Material 1: 40 Developmental Assets.
 The handout is intended to be more accessible for teens and young adults.
 Trainer Material 1 is intended as additional information for facilitators.